 Well, okay, if the government is going to require this of Medicaid beneficiaries, the government should be required to provide them with this:

-- Jobs paying at least $15 an hour wage, for example jobs working on roads, bridges or housing for the homeless or in parks, schools and on other government facilities or providing other government services where such work is badly needed;
+- Jobs paying at least $15 an hour wage, for example jobs working on roads, bridges or housing for the homeless or in parks, schools and on other government facilities or providing other government or community services where such work is badly needed;

 - Day care at the government expense for the children of these workers wherever needed;